linxiaow/blasterGame/README_[linxiaow].txt

 -add asteroid rotation in createAstoroid()
 -implement updateAcc to update rate whenever a hit or rocket out of the screen -add explosion effect in lose life

+-Implement Game over window
+	**THERE IS INCONSISTANCY IN CAEN AND MY COMPUTER.
+My content in the center in CAEN by clip to the right in my computer.
+I comprimise to CAEN and hope you can see the same content in your computer**

 -change the starting point at line 677 for not being too left -change the starting point in line 686